Kafeinedev/CODINGAME_JAVA_EASY/README.md

 # CODINGAME_JAVA_EASY

-Codingame solutions for java easy puzzle
+Solutions for Codingame easy puzzle in java.
+Some of the solutions are needlessly complex.